zelitosaide/javascript-info-course/__1_The JavaScript language/__11_Promises_async_await/__8_Async_await/README_ASYNC_AWAIT.md

 ```

 The function execution "pauses" at the line `(*)` and resumes when the promises settles, with `result` becoming its result.
 So the code above shows "done!" in one second.

+Let's emphasize: `await` literally suspends the function execution until the promise settles, and then resumes it with the promise result.
+That doesn't cost any CPU resources, because the JavaScript engine can do other jobs in the meantime: execute other scripts, handle events, etc.